 It is possible that this arson attack was connected to the period of unrest leading to riots which affected many country parts of England (including East Anglia) in the late 1820s and early 1830s.

 With the introduction of threshing machines to do work which the agricultural labourers had previously carried out (particularly in the winter months), many farm labourers found themselves with no work and no money to buy food, clothes and other essential goods.
 Unemployment, low wages and some years of poor harvest resulted in hunger, protests and disturbances.

-The riotors used the name “Captain Swing”, a ficticious name, in the hope of spreading fear amongst landowners – and to hide their real identity.
+The rioters used the name “Captain Swing”, a fictitious name, in the hope of spreading fear amongst landowners – and to hide their real identity.
 Threatening letters were sent to farmers and landowners which, in some cases, resulted in farm buildings set alight.

 Where Did the Attack take Place?

 The 1841 census reveals a 60 year old John Robert Barnard living with his wife Elizabeth in Great Ellingham.
 Unfortunately the census does not tell us exactly where John Barnard was living.
 However we do know from the census that he was living somewhere on the south-west side of the Attleborough to Watton Road.
 Accordingly I believe this to be the Long Street/Town Green/Penhill Road area.

 An earlier Map of the ‘Estate of John Barnard’ (1819) and a slightly later map of 1842 (taken from a survey carried out in 1829), reveals that a John Barnard owned a house, garden and yards at Town Green (not far from the junction with Penhill Road).
 John Barnard also owned land.

 Accordingly, it is possible that the arson attack took place at Town Green.